ssi-schaefer-nl/savagerow/README.md

 #### Workflows
 Currently SavageRow provides only one type of workflows, called Simple Workflows.
 Simple Workflows allow you to define a sequence of actions that must be taken when an entry in a table is either added, changed or deleted.
 Actions include CRUD-like operations such as deleting, inserting and updating other rows in the same database, as well as the option to perform API Calls with JSON content.
 Moreover, Simple Workflows can be conditionally triggered by defining criteria that must be satisfied in order for the workflow to be executed.

 The actions of Simple Workflows are basic: they perform a simple task and will not return any information.
-However, our roadmap contains more complex, flow chart-like workflows, where each action can result in information that can be an input to the following action, as well as serve as a basis to create different branches in your workflow
+However, our roadmap contains more complex, flow chart-like workflows, where each action can result in information that can be passed to the following action, as well as serve as a basis to create different branches in your workflow

 ### Getting Started